 Squier has come a long way in the last 3 or so years.
-No longer are they being considered to be cheap, poorly made Fender copies, on the contrary, their high end models could be considered to be serious workhorses, with models like the Squier 40th Anniversary Jazzmaster at the vanguard of this change in image.
+No longer are they being considered to be cheap, poorly-made Fender copies.
+On the contrary, their high-end models could be considered serious workhorses, with models like the Squier 40th Anniversary Jazzmaster at the vanguard of this change in image.

-This particular edition of the Jazzmaster celebrates 40 years of what we now know as the Squier brand, and boy does it do it in style.
-Unlike Bullet or Affinity models, this is a full featured Jazzmaster with all the features you’d expect of a Fender version, and it even comes with fantastic limited edition gold hardware.
+This particular edition of the Jazzmaster celebrates 40 years of what we now know as the Squier brand, and boy, does it do it in style.
+Unlike Bullet or Affinity models, this is a full-featured Jazzmaster with all the features you’d expect of a Fender version.
+It even comes with fantastic limited-edition gold hardware.

-We named the 40th Anniversary Jazzmaster as our Editor’s Choice in our Roundup of the best Squier guitars, and once you’ve finished reading this KillerGuitarRigs review, we’re sure you’ll see why.
-In this extended review, we’ll go into depth on the features, build quality, playability, and of course, the tones.
+We named the 40th Anniversary Jazzmaster as our Editor’s Choice in our Roundup of the Best Squier Guitars.
+Once you’ve finished reading this KillerGuitarRigs Review, we’re sure you’ll see why.
+In this extended review, we’ll take an in-depth look at the features, build quality, playability, and of course, the tones.

 Keep on reading if you’re looking to learn more about this flagship Squier model.